 METRORail offers convenient accessible service within the heart of the city between downtown Houston and NRG Park.
 You can purchase a day pass for use on METRORail and METRO buses for $3 a day.
 Purchase your ticket online.

 The Wave is a hybrid between a taxi, limo and public bus, which shuttles folks around Houston’s primary nightlife areas.
 You can catch The Wave along its route.
-Call to see when and where the Wave will be arriving or pick it up at a designated free parking lot (southwest corner of Houston Ave and Memorial Pkwy as well as at Pizzitola’s on Shepherd).
+Call or use the app to see when and where the Wave will be arriving or pick it up at a designated free parking lot (southwest corner of Houston Ave and Memorial Pkwy as well as at Pizzitola’s on Shepherd).
 The Wave also offers private rentals with a concierge service.